MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/create-failover-cluster.md

 ### Run cluster validation tests

 1. On a computer that has the Failover Cluster Management Tools installed from the Remote Server Administration Tools or on a server where you installed the Failover Clustering feature, start Failover Cluster Manager.
-To do this on a server, start Server Manager and then on the **Tools** menu, select **Failover Cluster Manager**.
+If you're on a server, start Server Manager and then on the **Tools** menu, select **Failover Cluster Manager**.

-1. In the failover cluster mangment pane, under the **Management** node, go to the **Actions** pane on the right side of the window and selet **Validate Configuration**>
+1. In the failover cluster management pane, under the **Management** node, go to the **Actions** pane on the right side of the window and select **Validate Configuration**>

 1. On the **Before You Begin** page, select **Next**.

 1. On the **Select Servers or a Cluster** page in the **Enter name** box, enter the NetBIOS name or the fully qualified domain name of a server that you plan to add as a failover cluster node and then select **Add**.
 Repeat this step for each server that you want to add.
 To add multiple servers at the same time, separate the names by a comma or by a semicolon.
 For example, enter the names in the format `server1.contoso.com, server2.contoso.com`.
-When you are finished, select **Next**.
+When you're finished, select **Next**.

 1. On the **Testing Options** page, select **Run all tests (recommended)** and then select **Next**.